 Maisin Scholar Award

-The 2018 Maisin Scholar Award application will open on October 1, 2017.
+The 2018 Maisin Scholar Award application will close on February 19, 2018.
 Access the application here.

 The San Francisco Education Fund believes every young person has unlimited potential to succeed when they are amply supported and provided equal access to opportunity.
 The Maisin Scholar Award Program was designed to identify and support students who are determined to achieve their academic goals beyond high school.